upcs/cs341-spring-2025-cs341_sp25_game2/README.md

 *stockcake.com is currently not a working site.

 ## BADGES
-Code coverage: 46.7% (estimated directly by the CS341Game2 team as regular code coverage estimation is not implemented in Godot's testing framework yet and we are not using json).
+Code coverage: estimated directly by the CS341Game2 team as regular code coverage estimation is not implemented in Godot's testing framework yet and we are not using json
+- Including all lines we've written: 8.9%

 ### HOW WE ESTIMATED
+#### Including All Lines:
 - Summed the total lines of code the team has written.
-This total excludes test code and code automatically written by the Godot system.
-(383 lines)
+This code excludes test code (2198 lines)
 - Summed the total lines of our own code that the test files called.
-(179 lines)
+(196 lines)
 - Divided the total code called by tests by the total lines of code we wrote.

 ### CAVEATS
-- Scripts excluded from total lines of code sum: shiley.gd, scene.gd, josh_map_5+7.gd, bc_interior.gd, enemy.gd, and global.gd; this is because they are based on functions automatically written into Godot.
-- Need testing: inside_db.gd and start.gd
+- Many of the functions in many of the gd script files are functions that Godot already has within its system.
+So, we did not choose to test many of those.
+- Much of our overall testing was done manually by running the game and using beta release testers.

 ### BUG FIXES
 - Fixed bug where player could see outside of the map or run outside of the map
 - Fixed bug where browser (specifically Edge) displayed black background
+- Fixed bug where player couldn't run around the big Oak tree
+- Fixed bug where player could run through the trees (instead of behind them)

 ## APPENDIX
 [plantsCredits.txt](https://github.com/user-attachments/files/18759349/plantsCredits.txt) \